Doggi/microsoft365.remote-phone-book/README.md

 **user:** is the userPrincipalName in the most cases its the email address
 **phonebookName:** is the name of the phone book you can type what you want.
 In Yealink phone book will this used as the display phone book name.
 **phonebookFile:** is the filename of the phonebook how the app will save it in the folder _remote_phone_books_ and how you can access it over http
+**phonebookType:** (optional) is the type of phonebook that will be use.
+Currently the following phonebooks implemented:

+-   YealinkPhoneBook (default value)
+-   YealinkPhoneBookWithType

 ```javascript
 ...